 - a.
-Allegations; - Informal resolution requirements, including the circumstances under which the informal resolution precludes the parties from resuming a Formal Complaint arising from the same allegations; - c.
-Right to withdraw from informal resolution and resume the Grievance Process at any time prior to agreeing to a resolution; and - d.
-Any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared a.
+Allegations; - b.
+Informal resolution requirements, including the circumstances under which the informal resolution precludes the parties from resuming a Formal Complaint arising from the same allegations; - c.
+Right to withdraw from informal resolution and resume the Grievance Process at any time prior to a final resolution; and - d.
+Any consequences resulting from participating in the informal resolution process, including the records that will be maintained or that could be disclosed. - 4.
+Investigation a.
 Investigation Process